apache/sedona/docs/tutorial/sql.md

 ```

 !!!note
-	Read [GeoSparkSQL constructor API](../api/sql/GeoSparkSQL-Constructor.md) to learn how to create a Geometry type query window
+	Read [SedonaSQL constructor API](../api/sql/GeoSparkSQL-Constructor.md) to learn how to create a Geometry type query window
 ### KNN query

 Use ==ST_Distance== to calculate the distance and rank the distance.